Is an Umbrella Insurance Policy Right for You?

 Despite their low cost, sometimes it isn’t just as simple as purchasing an umbrella policy.
-For example, if you’re a Geico customer, you’ll be expected to carry an auto insurance policy on your vehicles with minimum coverage of $100,000 for property damage, and $300,000 in bodily injury coverage.
-You’ll also need a homeowners policy with $300,000 in liability coverage.
+For example, if you’re a Geico customer, you’ll be expected to carry an auto insurance policy on your vehicles with a minimum coverage of $100,000 for property damage liability, and $300,000 in bodily injury coverage to pay for damages in the event of an auto accident.
+You’ll also need a homeowners policy with at least a $300,000 liability limit.
 Since these exceed state-required limits, you’ll likely be paying more for other policies, despite the low cost of umbrella insurance coverage.

-Some insurers require that you bundle all of your policies with them before they’ll sell you a personal umbrella policy.
-That means you’ll have to have auto, homeowner, and umbrella coverage from a single insurer.
-However, some companies will underwrite umbrella coverage without you being a customer with your other policies.
+Some insurers require that you bundle all of your policies with them before they’ll sell you a personal umbrella insurance policy.
+That means you’ll have to have auto, homeowner, and personal umbrella coverage from a single insurer.
+However, some umbrella insurance companies will underwrite umbrella coverage without you being a customer with your other policies.

 We’d suggest that the higher your net wealth, the more likely you are to need the extra layer of protection with the coverage afforded by an umbrella policy.
 And if you do any of the following, these policies should be considered a must: